-BATON ROUGE, Louisiana — Consumer and business spending in East Baton Rouge Parish rose by 5.6 percent in June, breaking a string of two months where economic activity was lower than the year before.
+BATON ROUGE, Louisiana — Consumer and business spending in East Baton Rouge Parish rose by 2.8 percent in July, the second month in a row where economic activity was higher than the year before.

-According to figures released by the city-parish Finance Department, The Advocate reports (http://bit.ly/1NJv8eg) businesses and consumers spent nearly $728.5 million in June.
+According to figures released Tuesday by the city-parish Finance Department, The Advocate reports (http://bit.ly/1NLMTM5) businesses and consumers spent nearly $701.8 million in July.
 That compares with $682.5 million in July 2014.
 The figures do not include vehicle sales, which are generally examined separately when looking at spending as an economic indicator.

-Service spending was up 8.6 percent from June 2014, while sales tax collections at food service and drinking establishments fell by 0.4 percent from June 2014.
+Service spending was up 8.4 percent from July 2014, while sales tax collections at food-service and drinking establishments increased by 4.8 percent from July 2014.

 Information from: The Advocate, http://theadvocate.com